RTEMS/rtems-docs/c-user/glossary.rst

         of the executive should not be used directly by applications.

     CPU
-        An acronym for :term:`Central Processing Unit`.
+        This term is an acronym for :term:`Central Processing Unit`.

     critical section
         A section of code which must be executed indivisibly.

     CRT
-        An acronym for Cathode Ray Tube.
+        This term is an acronym for Cathode Ray Tube.
 Normally used in reference to the man-machine interface.

     deadline
         A fixed time limit by which a task must have completed a set of actions.